Joy Adamson: Biography

 A book of her paintings, Joy Adamson's Africa, was published in 1972.
 She rehabilitated a cheetah and an African leopard.
 Pippa the cheetah was raised as a pet and given to Adamson at the age of seven months in hopes that she could also be released.
 Pippa had four litters before her death.
 Adamson wrote The Spotted Sphinx and Pippa's Challenge about Pippa and her cheetah family.
 Later, Adamson reached her goal of many years, when she obtained an African leopard cub.
 Penny was eight weeks old when a ranger acquaintance of George Adamson found her in 1976.
 Penny had a litter of two cubs before the publication of Queen of Shaba, Adamson's posthumous and final book.

 During her lifetime, she created more than 500 paintings and line drawings.
 Her work included portraits of the indigenous populations commissioned by the government of Kenya, as well as botanical illustrations for at least seven books on East African flora.
 She also did animal paintings, among them studies of Elsa and Pippa.

 Murder and legacy

-On 3 January 1980, in Shaba National Reserve in Kenya, Joy Adamson's body was discovered by her assistant, Pieter Mawson.
-He mistakenly assumed she had been killed by a lion, and this was what was initially reported by the media.
+On 3 January 1980, in Shaba National Reserve in Kenya, Adamson's body was discovered by her assistant, Pieter Mawson.
+He assumed she had been killed by a lion, and this was what was initially reported by the media.
 She was a few weeks short of her 70th birthday.

-The police investigation found Adamson's wounds were too sharp and bloodless to have been caused by an animal, and concluded she had been murdered.
+A subsequent police investigation found that Adamson's wounds were too sharp and bloodless to have been caused by an animal, and concluded she had been murdered.
 Paul Nakware Ekai, a discharged labourer formerly employed by Adamson, was found guilty of murder and sentenced to indefinite imprisonment.
 He escaped capital punishment because the judge ruled he might have been a minor when the crime was committed.

-Joy Adamson was cremated and her ashes were buried in Elsa the Lioness's grave in Meru National Park in Meru, Kenya.
+Adamson was cremated and her ashes were buried in Elsa the Lioness's grave in Meru National Park in Meru, Kenya.